dwhiffing/fury/content/nato/us/navy/amphibious/landing-craft/body.md

 4 in Japan, 2 at Souda Bay Crete, 2 at Rota Spain, 2 at Guantanamo Bay Cuba, 2 at Guam, 2 at Subic Bay Philippines, and the remaining 4 on various other duties.
-Although the LCU can deliver up to 350 troops to the beach, its main purpose is to deliver 2 x M-1A1 tanks to the beach with additional cargo capacity to spare.
+Although the LCU can deliver up to 350 troops to the beach, its main purpose is to deliver 2 x M-1A1 tanks with additional cargo capacity to spare.
 An added feature is the ability to link LCUs to create a causeway to quickly unload larger ships from deeper water.